The Book of Five Rings

 Keith Nakasone (born January 20, 1956 Okinawa, Japan)

-Keith Nakasone has an identical twin brother named Burt.
+Keith Nakasone has an identical twin brother named Burt, who was also a prolific athlete and judoka.
 They decided they didn’t want to compete against each other in college, so only Keith went to San Jose State and trained under the legendary Yosh Uchida.

-Keith won 4 U.S National Championships in 1975, 1977, 1978, & 1979.
+Keith won 4 NCAA Championships from 1974-1977 competing for San Jose St. and 4 U.S National Championships in 1975, 1977, 1978, & 1979.
 He was also the captain of the 1980 U.S Olympic Judo Team.
 The U.S chose to boycott that Olympic and he was awarded a Congressional Gold Medal as a member of the 1980 Olympic team.